 Historical Climatology Research at South Carolina, A Quick Overview

-Historical Climatology includes the reconstruction of past weather and climate before the era of modern weather records, as well as past climate impacts on society.
-It is a research area that overlaps historical environmental change, synoptic and applied climatology, paleoclimatology, weather hazards, and history.
+Historical Climatology includes the reconstruction of past weather and climate before the era of modern weather records, as well as the study of past climate impacts on society.
+Dr. Cary Mock heads most of the activity at the University of South Carolina on historical climatology, a list of his publications is available at Cary Mock, please contact Cary Mock (email@example.com) for reprints and more information.
+Historical climatology is a research area that overlaps historical environmental change, synoptic and applied climatology, paleoclimatology, weather hazards, and history.
 Excellent and exactly-dated daily weather and climatic observations are available in a wide variety of historical documents and early instrumental records.
 Documentary historical records include personal diaries, old newspapers, and ship logbooks.
 A few individuals, such as Thomas Jefferson (the third President of the United States), kept instrumental records.

 A combination of these data have great potential to provide a valuable extension of the modern instrumental record back several hundred years.
 Cary Mock, with Dr. Lesley-Ann Dupigny-Dupigny of the University of Vermont, have published a book on the Historical Climate Variability and Impacts in North America, from Springer that is the primary key book on the topic (picture above).
 A map shown below illustrates the spatial distribution of just the known early instrumental records from various organizations (ex. the US Army Surgeon General), illustrating the high potential for understanding climate variability over the United States extending back to the early nineteenth century.
-The historical databases at South Carolina, managed by Cary Mock, are extensive, and to date it is the ONLY major academic historical climate research center of its kind in the United States.
-Daily historical climate records emphasize the Southeast and Atlantic coast, the Great Plains, the far western United States, and Alaska.
+The historical databases at South Carolina in the Climatology Program at USC, managed by Cary Mock, are extensive, and to date it is the ONLY major academic historical climate research center of its kind in the United States.
+Daily historical climate records emphasize the Southeast and Atlantic coast, the Great Plains, the far western United States, Alaska, and Hawaii.
 Support on various projects has been provided through grants from the National Science Foundation and NOAA.
-More recently, projects have expanded internationally that include databases from Istanbul (Constantinople) Turkey, Belize, Bermuda, and Hong Kong.
+More recently, projects have expanded internationally that include databases from Istanbul (Constantinople) Turkey, Belize, Bermuda, Shanghai, Hong Kong, and Japan.

-Ongoing research at South Carolina is developing these high-resolution historical paleoclimatic records for various places in North America from this rich documentary evidence extending back to the latter stages of the Little Ice Age of the late 18th century.
 The first ever known systematic meteorological observations in the United States were taken in Charleston, SC by Dr. John Lining in 1738.
-These historical records will 1) improve our understanding of interannual and decadal variability of past climate; 2) describing climatic responses as they relate to major synoptic patterns and teleconnections such as ENSO (El Niņo/Southern Oscillation), the NAO (North Atlantic Oscillation), and the PNA (Pacific North American) patterns; 3) assessing decadal climatic variability (ex. drought) that result from forcing factors that occur at hemispheric and global scales; and 4) reconstructing landfall hurricane frequencies and relating their temporal variations with climatic change.
+The instrumental historical climate databases increase dramatically spatially by the early 1800s.
+For the climatologist, these historical records are important to 1) improve our understanding of interannual and decadal variability of past climate; 2) describing climatic responses as they relate to major synoptic patterns and teleconnections such as ENSO (El Niņo/Southern Oscillation), the NAO (North Atlantic Oscillation), and the PNA (Pacific North American) patterns; and 3) assessing decadal climatic variability (ex. drought) that result from forcing factors that occur at hemispheric and global scales.

+Historical climate data are also invaluable for reconstructing extreme weather hazards, such as hurricanes, snowstorms, snow avalanches, and heat waves.
+At South Carolina, research has addressed all of these but a big focus has been on tropical cyclones.
 To date, many new tropical cyclones have been found that were never officially documented in existing hurricane databases.
 A major theme of research in historical climatology at South Carolina is historical hurricane reanlaysis and reconstruction, which assesses storm candidates from the early 20th century on backwards with time.
-Research to date focuses mostly on the Atlantic and West Pacific but is expanding globally, and working closely with the National Hurricane Center (NHC) and the HURDAT Project (run by Chris Landsea).
+Research to date focuses mostly on the Atlantic and West Pacific but is expanding globally, and working closely with the National Hurricane Center (NHC) and the HURDAT Project (run by Dr. Chris Landsea of the National Hurricane Center).
 An example is the Storm of June 22, 1867, one of the few known hurricanes ever to hit South Carolina in the month of June.
 The track of this storm was reconstructed from a combination of early instrumental, diary, newspaper, and ship log records (see below).

 Below are some excerpts of a hurricane in August, 1829 as it impacted South Carolina.
 This one is another example of storms that is not currently documented in our 'official' list of known Atlantic Basin hurricanes.